saggusher/director-data-eng-hw/README.md

 We call the person sending the rating the **player** and the person receiving the rating the **subject**.

-If a pair of users has ether never interacted before, or only sent skips between themselves, they are able to perform any rating on each other, except match.
+If a pair of users has either never interacted before, or only sent skips between themselves, they are able to perform any rating on each other, except match.

 If a User A has sent a like to User B (`rating_type` 1 or 2), User A is unable to send another rating to User B until B responds.
 B is able to respond only with `rating_type` 3 to reject the incoming like, 4 to report User A for bad behavior, or 5 to match with User A and start chatting.

-If User B responds with `rating_type` 5, the two users have matched, and the can start chatting.
+If User B responds with `rating_type` 5, the two users have matched, and they can start chatting.
 However, at any point, either of the two users may now send a `rating_type` of 3 to block/remove the other user or 4 to report the other for bad behavior.

 If a pair of users has ever shared a `rating_type` of 3 or 4, those two users will forever be unable to access each other in the app, and no more ratings can be sent.